panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 commentsThreadId: javascript-object-destructuring
 ---

-The object destructuring is a useful JavaScript feature that extracts properties from objects.
+The object destructuring is a useful JavaScript feature to extract properties from objects and bind them to variables.

-What's better, object destructuring can extract more than one property in one statement, can access properties from nested objects, and can set a default value if the property doesn't exist.
+What's better, object destructuring can extract multiple properties in one statement, can access properties from nested objects, and can set a default value if the property doesn't exist.

 In this post, I'll explain how to use object destructuring in JavaScript.